feilab-hust/ID-Net/README.md

 ### 5. Click ‘Strat running’ button to start the inference.
 The model outputs will be saved at newly created subfolder of the “Validation_data_path”.

 ## Acknowledgements:
 This program was built based on based on deep learning via TensorFlow and TensorLayer.
 We also acknowledge the selfless share from Martin Weigert et al[1].
 You are welcome to use the code or program freely for research purpose.
-If you publish your work with the help of this program, please cite it at “Multi-color 4D superresolution light-sheet microscopy reveals organelle interactions at isotropic 100-nm resolution and sub-second timescales，Y Zhao, M Zhang, W Zhang, Q Liu, P Wang, R Chen, P Fei, YH Zhang, bioRxiv, 2021”.
+If you publish your work with the help of this program, please cite it at “[Zhao, Y., Zhang, M., Zhang, W. et al. Isotropic super-resolution light-sheet microscopy of dynamic intracellular structures at subsecond timescales.
+Nat Methods 19, 359–369 (2022)]”(https://www.nature.com/articles/s41592-022-01395-5#citeas).
 Please feel free to contact us at (feipeng@hust.edu.cn or longbiao@hust.edu.cn) if you have further question.

 ## References:
 [1]Weigert, M., Schmidt, U., Boothe, T. et al. Content-aware image restoration: pushing the limits of fluorescence microscopy.
 Nat Methods 15, 1090–1097 (2018).